ph03n1x9000/MapHandler-B3-Plugin/README.txt

  --------------- Usage: -----------------------

- !firstcycle - ll force the first cycle to activate unless it is already active !secondcycle - ll force the second cycle to activate unless it is already active !thirdcycle - ll force the third cycle to activate unless it is already active !admincycle - will activate the admin cycle unless it is already active !resetcycle - will reset all values and return to automatic cycling based on player amount
+ !firstcycle - will force the first cycle to activate unless it is already active !secondcycle - will force the second cycle to activate unless it is already active !thirdcycle - ll force the third cycle to activate unless it is already active !admincycle - will activate the admin cycle unless it is already active !resetcycle - will reset all values and return to automatic cycling based on player amount

+ NOTE:
- NOTE: Activating fisrstcycle by force will not result in a reset, the game will remain in first cycle until a reset cycle command is issued.
+ - Activating fisrstcycle by force will not result in a reset.
+   The game will remain in first cycle until a reset cycle command is issued.

+ - Admin cycle can only be activated by admin.

+ - If the cycle is manually changed by an admin, it must be reset for the plugin to automatically change cycle based on player amount